mendicant-original/university-web/public-site/views/about/courses.md

-Our courses are designed from the ground up to support these goals, and small class sizes combined with active personalized guidance from our instructors make for a unique experience not usually found in online training programs.
+Small class sizes combined with active personalized guidance from our instructors make for a unique experience not usually found in online training programs.

 ### Core Skills Course